 - Pancreatitis [acute and chronic]: severe pain in the upper central part of your abdomen due to inflammation of the pancreas (mainly due to obstruction of its duct).

 - Cholecystitis [acute and chronic]: acute cholecystitis pain is usually very severe, associated with intense nausea and maybe vomiting.

 - Heart attack (chest pain): the pain from a heart attack occurs in the chest or the upper part of the abdomen.
 And it can be associated with nausea or vomiting.

-- Severe trauma: any severe trauma to your bones or your internal organ can lead to nausea or vomiting.
+- Severe trauma: any severe trauma to your bones or internal organs can lead to nausea or vomiting.

-- Post-operative pain: postoperative nausea or vomiting are very common.
-Pain is the most common cause of postoperative nausea
+- Postoperative pain: postoperative nausea or vomiting is very common.
+Pain is the most common cause of postoperative nausea.

 - Chronic cancer pain.